The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 Now we're going to blame this guy for contributing to Republicans because I guess Republicans fought new regulations.

-And they're going to put has the Obama regime not been in office for over a year.
+And now the Obama regime is angry and they're going to, has the Obama regime not been in office for over a year?

 Have they not had their own labor board people in there?

-I tell you, I don't have a word to describe my disgust for these people.
+I'll tell you, I don't have a word to describe my disgust for these people.

-To politicize every damn thing that happens gets politicized.
+Every damn thing that happens gets politicized.

-I'll tell you what, folks, they are purposely dividing this country to create the chaos and the unrest that exists.
+And they wondered, I'll tell you what, folks, they are purposely dividing this country to create the chaos and the unrest that exists.

 Here's Greenspan, even more.

-This on Capitol Hill this morning at the Financial Crisis Inquiry Commission.
+It's on Capitol Hill this morning at the Financial Crisis Inquiry Commission.

-The surge in demand for mortgage-backed securities was heavily driven by Fannie Mae and Freddie Mack, which were pressed by the Department of Housing and Urban Development and the Congress to expand affordable housing commitments.
+The surge in demand for mortgage-backed securities was heavily driven by Fannie Mae and Freddie Mac, which were pressed by the Department of Housing and Urban Development and the Congress to expand affordable housing commitments.

-I don't I don't hear Chase, I don't I don't hear Goldman Sachs mentioned.
+I don't hear Goldman Sachs mentioned.

-Um I don't hear AIG mentioned.
+I don't hear AIG mentioned.

 He's told the truth.

-The surge in demand for mortgage-backed securities, heavily driven by Fannie Mae and Freddie Mack, which were pressed by the Department of Housing and Urban Development and the Congress to expand affordable housing commitments, meaning loan money to people you knew couldn't pay it back so that we could brag about how many people in our country have homes.
+The surge in demand for mortgage-backed securities, heavily driven by Fannie Mae and Freddie Mac, which were pressed by the Department of Housing and Urban Development and the Congress to expand affordable housing commitments, meaning loan money to people you knew couldn't pay it back so we could brag about how many people in our country have homes.

 I can't believe he told the truth up there.

-He's got plans that don't involve Washington.
+It must mean, it must mean that he's got to plans that don't involve Washington.

 Have you heard of Senator Robert Byrd?